 - Free and convenient – Dokku is a free-to-use service and users only need to pay for a Digital Ocean plan for running it.
 They can start taking advantage of the server features once their application goes live.

-Kuzzle is a reliable open-source platform with features such as API, multiple search plugins, admin console, geofencing, server, and several other features.
+Kuzzle is a reliable open-source platform with API, multiple search plugins, an admin console, geofencing, a server, and several other features.
 It is a popular choice for web, mobile, and Internet of Things application development.